 The other important consideration is trail camera theft.
 If your trail camera is left in a place where it can be easily found, it will almost certainly be stolen or tampered with.

 Fortunately, these two considerations both have the same solution–mount your trail cameras only in locations where they are unlikely to be intruded on or found by other people.
 The benefits are threefold.
-Following this guideline will help you respect the privacy of other people, it will protect your cameras from theft and tampering, and the lack of human traffic will improve your odds of photographing candid wildlife behaviors.
+Following this guideline will help you respect the privacy of people enjoying the outdoors, it will protect your cameras from theft and tampering, and the lack of human traffic will improve your odds of photographing candid wildlife behaviors.
 It’s a win-win-win.

 Now go out and camera trap some great pictures!